 The program is designed as a long-term intervention and is developed along three strategic lines:

-- To support local organizations in at least seven regions to capitalize on the ecotourism potential to create sustainable plans with the local leadership community to help develop the area as an ecotourism destination.
+- To create a leadership and management core by supporting local organizations in at least seven regions to capitalize on the ecotourism potential to create sustainable plans with the local leadership community to help develop the area as an ecotourism destination.

 - To contribute to the public debate about ecotourism, by bringing best practices and lessons learned during the implementation of the program before decision makers.